upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 ### Monitor and collect metrics

 Crossplane can be configured to emit Prometheus metrics at install-time, so users can install Prometheus to sit alongside Crossplane and configure it to scrape metrics for the core Crossplane component and provider pods.
-Users can integrate these metrics with Grafana or other dashboarding solutions to visualize metrics, logs, and alerts.
+Users can integrate these metrics with dashboarding solutions such as Datadog, Grafana or New Relic to visualize metrics, logs, and alerts.

 For a complete guide to monitoring and observability in your control plane see the [Interface Integrations > Monitoring and Observability]({{< ref "xp-arch-framework/interface-integrations/monitoring-and-observability.md" >}}) topic in this framework.